zeropingheroes/lanager/readme.md

 	`sudo composer update`

-7. Manually set your config options from the backed up files (see install steps 10 and 11)
+7. Manually set your config options from the backed up files (see steps 10 and 11 from the Install guide)

 8. Re-allow full read and write access on the app's storage directory: